rehmanx/CodeCreatePlay/Physics/ProjectileMotion.md

 and the results... change values from inspector to get different trajectories.

-This was simple, but now for the fun part, right now although we can change some variables like speed, gravity and launch angle to get different results but we have no control of where the projectile will land, in this part we will actually make the projectile always hit some particular target, so ok let's do that.
+This was simple, but now for the fun part, right now although we can change some variables like speed, gravity and launch angle and have the projectile follow completly different paths at differnt speeds but we have no control of where the projectile will land, in this part we will actually make the projectile always hit some particular target, so ok let's do that.

 **Review of kinematic equations** we all have studied kinematic equations in our high school physics it's a good time to put that knowledge to good use.